Concert with the Erzgebirgische Philharmonie Aue

 The violinist Rosa Neßling has won national and international competitions such as the Charles-Hennen Competition or the Lions Club Competition Stuttgart of 2018 and was a semi-finalist at the International Schoenefeld String Competition in China.

 After making her solo debut at the Liederhalle Stuttgart, she has appeared at the 35th Coesfelder Orchestertage and performed in Italy, Greece, Cameroon, Japan, Taiwan and the USA.
 Her teachers have included Ulrike Abdank, Stephan Picard, Ida Bieler and Judith Ingolfsson.
 She is currently studying in Weimar under Friedemann Eichhorn and has also attended the masterclasses of Mihaela Martin, Ingolf Turban, Ulf Wallin, Sebastian Schmidt and Benjamin Schmid, among others.
 Rosa Neßling had a temporary contract with the 1st violins of the Stuttgart State Orchestra and in the 18/19 season was an intern with the 1st violins of the SWR Symphony Orchestra under Teodor Currentzis.
+She plays a violin made by Urs Mächler, which is made available to her by the Karl Schlecht Foundation.

 In 2019 Sebastian Fritsch won the Deutscher Musikwettbewerb (including the audience award) and the Felix Mendelssohn-Bartholdy Conservatory Competition.
 In addition, he was 1st prizewinner of the TONALi Cello Competition 2018, also receiving the audience award, the Mariinsky Special Prize and the Saltarello Prize.